CIROH-UA/NGIAB-HPCInfra/README.md

     + [Clone Ngen-Singularity repository](#clone-ngen-singularity-repository)
     + [How to run the model script?](#how-to-run-the-model-script)
     + [Output of the model script](#output-of-the-model-guide-script)

-## About
-The NextGen water modeling framework incorporates an encapsulation strategy that prioritizes hydrological data as its foundational element, subsequently constructing a functional abstraction of hydrological behavior.
-This abstraction exhibits inherent recursion, thereby facilitating an elevated level of modeling and reasoning through the application of computational modeling within the domain of hydrology.
-* To run NextGen framework, hydrologist only have to execute the [guide script](https://github.com/CIROH-UA/Ngen-Singularity/blob/main/guide.sh) to run simulations on self-contained NextGen framework container image.
-* The guide script feature:
-    * Determine architecher of the underling system (ARM or x86)
-    * Automaticlly download latest Singularity NextGen image from Docker Hub
-    * Allow to attach input data by providing relative path of it
-    * The options of running image:
-        1. Run simulation in **Serial** mode
-        1. Run simulation in **Parallel** mode
-        1. Run image in **Interactive shell** mode

 ## Repository Information
 - This branch specifically for the users of Singularity container image to run simulation on NextGen Framework